 “That sounds good.
 Since we are thinking about food, maybe we should start there.”

 Rodney thought for a minute.
-“The transport is by vehicle, so that can wait.
+“The delivery is by vehicle, so that can wait.
 And preparation, well I’m not sure you ready for that.”
 He paused.
 “Why not?
 I can tell you about some of the infrastructure on the way.”

 Jessica stood up to follow.
 “I know, most of our infrastructure is automated too, but people have to maintain it, don’t they?”